heyyakash/realtime-weather-aggregator/README.md

 # Realtime Weather Aggregator Application
 ## Introduction
-This application serves a Realtime Weather data Aggregator for Indian metro cities (Delhi,Mumbai, Chennai, Bangalore, Kolkata, Hyderabad).
+This application serves as a real-time weather data Aggregator for Indian metro cities (Delhi,Mumbai, Chennai, Bangalore, Kolkata, Hyderabad).
 It is written in Golang and utilizes SSE (Server Side Events) to stream weather updates as well as alerts to users.

 ## Tools used
 1. ChartJS : To visualize weather data